A 17-inch difference in 7 miles: Boston’s wild winter storm gradient

 At the airport in Boston, temperatures ranged from 32 to 34 degrees.
 Water temperatures in Cape Cod Bay and the Gulf of Maine are unusually warm — adding greater moisture to the air to fuel inland snows but providing enough heat to flip things to rain at the coast.

 “This is probably one of the bigger gradients I’ve seen,” Alan Dunham, a meteorologist at the National Weather Service in Norton, Mass., said in an interview.
-“Because the way the low tracked, we never got the [cold] wraparound, and … we didn’t get that typical heavy snow coming back at us from the north-northwest.”
+“Because [of] the way the low tracked, we never got the [cold] wraparound, and … we didn’t get that typical heavy snow coming back at us from the north-northwest.”

 Dunham lives in southeastern Massachusetts and found himself beyond the oscillating rain-snow line.